 The Marin-Spiotta Biogeography and Biogeochemistry (BiogeoLab) Research Group in the Department of Geography at the University of Wisconsin-Madison investigates how landscape disturbances due to changes in climate and land use alter the accumulation and loss of biomass and biologically active elements within and across ecosystem boundaries.
 Our research draws from biogeochemistry, ecosystem ecology, soil science and biogeography.
 We combine field and laboratory measurements and geochemical techniques to identify elemental sources and sinks and quantify pools and process rates.
 Our research cuts across different spatial scales: from microscopic interactions between organic matter and mineral surfaces in soils, to stand-level forest dynamics, to regional soil carbon inventories.
+We also conduct work on transforming workplace climate and broadening participation in research environments.

 - Terrestrial carbon cycle dynamics